Help us improve your experience.

 By assigning address bits within the larger /24 subnet mask, you create two smaller subnets that use the allocated address space more efficiently.

-IPv6 Address Space, Addressing, and Address Types
+Understanding IPv6 Address Space, Addressing, Address Format, and Address Types

 The ongoing expansive growth of the Internet and the need to provide IP addresses to accommodate it—to support increasing numbers of new users, computer networks, Internet-enabled devices, and new and improved applications for collaboration and communication—is escalating the emergent use of a new IP protocol.
 IPv6, with its robust architecture, was designed to satisfy these current and anticipated near future requirements.

-IPv4 is widely used throughout the world today for the Internet, intranets, and private networks.
+IP version 4 (IPv4) is widely used throughout the world today for the Internet, intranets, and private networks.
 IPv6 builds upon the functionality and structure of IPv4 in the following ways:

 • Provides a simplified and enhanced packet header to allow for more efficient routing.